 Make a list of things that you love to do, and try to do at least one activity each day!

 Complementary therapies for pain management: Some young women are helped by surgery, some by medication, and some with a combination of both.
-Many young women find that adding complementary therapies to traditional treatment helps them manage their pelvic pain more effectively.
+Many find that adding complementary therapies to traditional treatment helps them manage their pelvic pain more effectively.

 Yoga involves a series of poses and gentle stretches.
 There are many different kinds of yoga.
 You can explore yoga classes at your YMCA, health center and yoga studios.
-Many girls find it helpful to take yoga classes to help with their pain.
+Many teens find it helpful to take yoga classes to help with their pain.
 If you can’t find a yoga class in your area, YouTube offers great videos on yoga and your local library will have books on yoga as well.

 Acupuncture is an Eastern Asian Medicine that involves the insertion of very fine needles into “acupuncture points” in the body.
 This is thought to stimulate the body’s nervous system to release certain chemicals in the muscles, spinal cord, and brain, which in turn release other chemicals and hormones in the body that may help to improve pain and other discomforts.
 Acupuncture may be covered by your health insurance.